-- Co Operative Bank may not have made their customers aware that they would be choosing the funds for the FSAVC.
+- Co Operative Bank may not have made their consumers aware that they would be choosing the funds for the FSAVC.

-- Co Operative Bank may not have made their customers aware about the chance of purchasing "Added Years".
+- Co Operative Bank may not have made their consumers aware about the chance of purchasing "Added Years".

-- Co Operative Bank may not have made their customers aware that any fees & charges that their FSAVC incurred.
+- Co Operative Bank may not have made their consumers aware that any fees & charges that their FSAVC incurred.

 Have Co Operative Bank mis-sold you your FSAVC?

 - I didn't ask Co Operative Bank to set-up my FSAVC.

 - Co Operative Bank led me to believe that my employer would pay into my FSAVC.